-What is the use of SSIS package?
+What is the use of the SSIS package?

 What is ETL design?

-SSIS data flows to transform the data
+SSIS data flow to transform the data

 In SSIS you can design your ETL process using control flows and data flows.
-Data flows in SSIS are a type of control flow that allow you to extract data from an external data sources, flow that data through a number of transformations such as sorting, filtering, merging it with other data and converting data types, and finally store the result at a destination, usually a table in the data warehouse.
+Data flows in SSIS are a type of control flow that allows you to extract data from an external data sources, flow that data through several transformations such as sorting, filtering, merging it with other data and converting data types, and finally store the result at a destination, usually a table in the data warehouse.
 This is very powerful and data flows seem to lend themselves very well for integrating the extract and transformation tasks within them.
 This is why I call this the “obvious” approach and many tutorials about SSIS follow this approach.
 The obvious approach seems especially attractive because it is very efficient and there’s no need to store intermediate results.

 The figure below illustrates this process:

-The top level control flow in the Integration Services project may look like this:
+The top-level control flow in the Integration Services project may look like this:

 The “Extract and Transform” box is a sequence container that holds a data flow for each of the tables that will be refreshed in the data warehouse.
-In this example there is one fact table and there are three dimension tables.
-SSIS will execute the data flows in parallel, and when all of them have successfully completed the cube will be processed.
+In this example, there is one fact table and there are three dimension tables.
+SSIS will execute the data flows in parallel, and when all of them have completed the cube will be processed.

 The transformation of data takes place in the data flows.